linyuunc/group-tasks/README.md

 A Brief View of Cooperative Learning1 from Across the Pond, Around the World, and Over Time by Lynda Baloche https://thenews.coop/wp-content/uploads/S4-Baloche-133.pdf

+# Below are from Chapter 4 Collaborative Problem- Solving Tasks
+The authors talked about content-free tasks and content-dependent tasks in the paper, with two examples each, and then listed 8 examples in the appendix.

+Content-free tasks
+**1. Laughing Clowns (structured symmetrically)** Where two students have 12 balls altogether at their disposal.
+Each of them needs to put six balls into their clown machines to see if their machines work the same way.

+**2. Olive Oil Task (structured asymmetrically)**
+The goal of this game is to fill in student B’s jar with 4 liter of olive oil.
+Student B has no Olive oil dispenser, thus B has to wait for student A to make some arrangement.
+This requires the solver to work out a sequence of movements to achieve the goal.

+Content-dependent tasks
+**3. Balance Beam Task (related to physics)**
+Where two students need to place different masses on the beam.
+To reach balance on the beam, two students need to coordinate on the mass and position (marked with numbers1,2,3,4)

+**4. Game of 20 Task(related to algebra)**
+It involves students working together against the computer to reach a value of 20 by placing counters sequentially on a grid.
+The students need to identify crucial scores and limits in order to win the game.
+In order to play the game, students independently choose a number between zero and four which contributes to the combined team number from one to five (that is, the two student values are combined to create their team number).
+Each student needs to consider the input of their partner when selecting a number, as well as considering which number the computer will select.
+There are several rounds of number selection until the game total reaches 20.
+If either team (students or com- puter) enters an amount that exceeds the game total of 20, then that team loses.
+The aim of the game is for the student team to reach the exact game total of 20 before the computer does.

+**Eight games that are listed in Appendix.
+I’ve included whether they are content-free or content-dependent, and whether it is structured symmetrically or asymmetrically.**

+**5. Hexagons: I couldn’t see the directions well.
+I assume it is using number triangle to make a Hexagon.**
+Content-dependent (Math??), symmetrically

+**6. Hot Chocolate: the goal of this task is to select the recipe which makes the biggest profit in Europe. (using chocolate, milk and sugar).
+And try to solve the problem in the fewer steps possible.**
+Content-free, asymmetrically

+**7. Plant Growth: in which two students are studying how light and warmth affect plant growth.
+The plants have everything else that they need to grow, and students will control lighting and temperature to see their effect on the plants.**
+Content-dependent (Science), symmetrically

+**8. Small Pyramids: one student’s number pyramid is connected to partner’s pyramid.
+Type a number 1-9 into the RED box and find out how the black number changes.**
+Content-free, asymmetry

+**9. Shared Garden.
+Student and his/her partner need to place one plant each in the shared garden to bring its plants back to life.
+You can test pairs of plants in the practice garden as often as you like, but students can only move a plant to shared garden once.
+(Students have different plants)**
+Content-free (maybe have something to do with Science, hard to tell), asymmetry

+**10. Sunflower: can you grow the worlds’ tallest sunflower?
+You and partner have different types of plant food A and B. How many drops of each should you use?**
+Content-free, asymmetry

+**11. Warehouse.
+Students need to use cameras to guard six boxes in a warehouse.
+The boxes are tall so they blocks the views.
+Students need to figure out the positioning of five cameras to ensure that they guard the full warehouse.**
+Content-free, asymmetry

+**12. Light box (symmetry).
+The laser and target have been moved and there’s a mirror hidden in the box.
+Where must the mirror be?
+Partners have exactly the same question.**
+Content-dependent(Physics), symmetry

 **Basic Elements of Cooprative teams (Johnson.
 R. T& Johnson.D.W)**